-I was heading to the subway from a friend’s shared apartment in Greenwich Village at about 1 a.m. one night in 2001 when one of “the beautiful people” ran past me.
+I was heading to the subway from a friend’s shared apartment in Greenwich Village at about 1 a.m. one night in 2001 when one of “” ran past me.

 I actually heard this Sex and The City wannabee before I saw her on the nearly deserted street.
 She was preceded by the sound of her stiletto heels “clip clopping” on its cobblestones.

 I stared after this apparition of wealthy dysfunction in slack jawed amazement, thinking “what kind of educated idiot pays $6,000 a month to live in sheer terror every day of their life?”